Fenerbahçe S.K. (football): Stadium

 Fenerbahçe play their home matches at the Şükrü Saracoğlu Stadium, their own traditional home ground in the Kadıköy district of Istanbul, since 1908.
-Most recently renovated between 1999 and 2006, its capacity is 47,834.
+Most recently renovated between 1999 and 2006, its capacity is 47,430.
 The club's museum has been situated in the stadium since 2005, after having been housed at a variety of locations.
 Before Şükrü Saracoğlu Stadium was built, the field was known as Papazın Çayırı ("The field of the priest").
-The field, however, became the very first football pitch of Turkey, where the first league games of the Istanbul Football League were all held successively.
+The field, however, became the first football pitch of Turkey, where the first league games of the Istanbul Football League were all held successively.
 In 1908, local teams of the league needed a regular football field, so this land was leased from the Ottoman Sultan Abdul Hamid II for 30 Ottoman gold pounds a year.
 The total construction cost was 3,000 Ottoman gold pounds.
 The name was changed to the Union Club Field after the club which made the highest donation for the construction.

 The Union Club Field was used by many teams in İstanbul, including the owner, Union Club (which changed its name to İttihatspor after World War I), Fenerbahçe, Galatasaray, and Beşiktaş.
-However, it had lost its importance when a bigger venue, the Taksim Stadium, was built in 1922, inside the courtyard of the historic Taksim Topçu Kışlası (Taksim Artillery Barracks), which was located at the present-day Taksim Gezi Parkı (Taksim Park). İttihatspor (which had close relations with the political İttihat ve Terakki), was forced to sell it to the state, in which Şükrü Saracoğlu was a member of the CHP government.
+However, it had lost its importance when a bigger venue, the Taksim Stadium, was built in 1922, inside the courtyard of the historic Taksim Topçu Kışlası (Taksim Artillery Barracks), which was located at the present-day Taksim Gezi Parkı (Taksim Park). İttihatspor (which had close relations with the political Committee of Union and Progress), was forced to sell it to the state, in which Şükrü Saracoğlu was a member of the CHP government.
 Thus, the ownership of the stadium passed to the state, but the field was immediately leased to Fenerbahçe.

 Later, on 27 May 1933, Fenerbahçe purchased the stadium from the government when Şükrü Saracoğlu was the president of Fenerbahçe, for either the symbolic amount of 1 TL or the worth of the stadium which was 9,000 TL.
 The name of the field was changed to Fenerbahçe Stadium, and this made Fenerbahçe the first football club in Turkey to own their stadium, with the help of the government.
 In the following years, Fenerbahçe renovated the stadium and increased its seating capacity.
-By 1949, Fenerbihç Stadium was the largest football venue in Turkey, with a seating capacity of 25,000.
+By 1949, Fenerbahçe Stadium was the largest football venue in Turkey, with a seating capacity of 25,000.
 The name of the stadium was changed once more in 1998, becoming Fenerbahçe Şükrü Saracoğlu Stadium, named after Fenerbahçe's president and Turkey's fifth Prime Minister, Şükrü Saracoğlu.
 In 1999, the latest round of renovations and capacity increasing projects started.
 The tribunes on the four sides of the stadium were torn down one at a time, as the Turkish Super League seasons progressed, and the entire renewal and construction project was finalised in 2006, with the efforts of Fenerbahçe president Aziz Yıldırım and the team's board of directors.